DaveWexler/json-helper/readme.md

 3. Button to add a row in the form: ID of "add-row"
 4. Delete a row button (looks like an 'X'): class of "delete-button"
 5. Cancel button (just closes/hides the modal): ID of "cancel-button"
-6. Save button: ID of "save-button"
-7. The form within the modal content: ID of "json-form"
+6. The form within the modal content: ID of "json-form"

-That's it I think.
+That's it!
 Enjoy your auto-JSONified text!

 ## Development